RickRieger/jquery-jeopardy/README.md

 # jQuery Jeopardy

+This was a fun project!
+I had a "ah-ha" moment laying in bed one night when I thought of how I would add animation to mimic the show as it happens on television.
+A quick google search led me to available sounds to incorperate and  behold, a complete Jeopardy game.
+The answers are logged in the console and you can check them out if you get stuck using the chrome dev tools.
+Occasionally, the game generates empty questions and I have not taken the time to search the very large file containing the questions.
+In this case, just hit "new game".

+Below are the instructions I followed.

-Welcome to Jeopardy!
-In this assignment, you'll create an application that asks the user Jeopardy questions and save their score (even when the page is refreshed).
+Welcome to Jeopardy In this project, you will create an application that asks the user Jeopardy questions and save their score (even when the page is refreshed).

 Check out a demo of what this might look like below: